-Ranked Canada’s Top Travel Destination by Travel + Leisure, Vancouver is a gorgeous, sophisticated city boasting of natural beauty, big city experiences and diverse neighbourhoods.
+Ranked Canada’s Top Travel Destination, Vancouver is a gorgeous, sophisticated city boasting natural beauty, big city experiences and diverse neighbourhoods.
 We love fresh air, adventure and fun!
 For runners, it is paradise.

 Vancouver has a thriving running culture.
 Nearly every neighbourhood and suburb boasts run clubs and running trails for runners of all kinds.
-With water and mountain views, hills, beaches and a stunning city skyline, Vancouver runners get the best of all worlds.
+With Pacific Ocean and mountain views, beaches, and a stunning city skyline, Vancouver runners get the best of all worlds.

 How to get here

 Getting to and from Vancouver is about exploring and embracing a Westcoast adventure.
-Whether you arrive by ferry, bus, train and plane, you will be overcome with awe by the nature that serves as a backdrop to our breathtaking city.
-And just wait until you hit the pavement…
+Whether you arrive by ferry, bus, train or plane, you will be overcome with awe by the nature that serves as a backdrop to our breathtaking city.

 - Vancouver International Airport